Jul 21

 Undulation is a single value that represents the difficulty of a route according to the gradients traversed (its elevation changes).
 The higher the value, the more difficult the terrain, and a greater effect on your pace.

 When specifying paces, TrainAsONE can take into account the anticipated undulation along with a number of other factors, for example temperature, wind and humidity to deduce an Environment Adjusted Pace (EAP).
+Settings to control this are found within your Profile.
 Similarly, all activities are analysed with respect to the environment experienced.

 About The Author